Intensive Self Care With Cancer - 038

 George's Aloe Vera Juice - one cup with a freshly squeezed organic lemon in the morning on an empty stomach.

-I take this because my fecal pancreatic elastase each time tested is undetectable.
+I take digestive enzymes because my fecal pancreatic elastase is undetectable each time I test it.
 Pancreatic elastase is a digestive enzyme produced by the pancreas and plays an important role in digestion.
 Fecal elastase-1 (FE-1) test measures the amount of pancreatic elastase in stool samples, and is used to diagnose pancreatic exocrine insufficiency.
-Despite the fact, I don’t have any signs of severe pancreatic exocrine insufficiency such as protein loss or steatorrhea, this biomarker is always undetectable.
-Yet another enigma about me.

-VSL #3 one capsule at bedtime.
+VSL #3 probiotic one capsule at bedtime.

 Detoxification support: